DilNuwan11/DilNuwan11/README.md

-# Hi there, I'm Dilusha Disanayake! 👋
+# Hi there, I'm Dilusha Senarathna! 👋

 🎓 Master's student in **Data Science** at the University of Helsinki
 📊 Passionate about **machine learning, statistical modeling, and time series forecasting**